Aggravated sexual assault is the most serious form of sexual assault. You need someone who will rest at nothing to defend you.

 - Obtain a more lenient sentence in the event a guilty plea or conviction is entered.

 All criminal cases are complex and fact specific.
 We have provided general information about how aggravated sexual assault cases are handled.
 These types of cases often come down to credibility.
-Hiring a lawyer provides your best chance at mounting a successful defence.
+Hiring a sexual assault lawyer provides your best chance at mounting a successful defence.
 For more information about how we can help, please contact our team.